reichlab/covid19-forecast-hub/data-processed/README.md

 quantile forecasts are used in visualization and in ensemble construction.

-**Forecasts must include exactly 1 “point” forecast for every location-target pair.**
+**When point forecasts are not included, the median for every location-target pair will be used.**

 ### `quantile`